Flower-dev/Flower-dev/README.md

 A passionate developer from France 🇫🇷

 With 4 years of experience in software and web interface development, I am dedicated to digital and artistic innovation.
-I have worked on SaaS products, players, and Design Systems, collaborating with diverse technical teams in Agile environments.
+I have worked on SaaS products, players, and Design Systems, collaborating with diverse technical teams in agile environments.

  ![undraw_web_development](undraw_web_development_0l6v.svg)